 Confession time… yesterday my husband Steve and I missed our prayer time we spend together each morning with the Lord.
 The reason?
 We were snarky with each other and didn’t repair things earlier as we should have.

-As a result, he stormed out the door to go to work without us having a prayer time together (as we do every morning and have for most of our marriage).
+As a result, he stormed out the door to go to work without us having a prayer time together.
+(We have prayer time together every morning and have for most of our marriage.)
 I didn’t stop him.
 I should have, but I didn’t.

-What’s really weird about all of this is that I wasn’t really mad at him… I just reacted in a wrong way —taking my pain out on him, in a snarky, barmy way —something I shouldn’t have done.
+What’s really weird about all of this is that I wasn’t really mad at him.
+I just reacted in a wrong way —taking my pain out on him, in a snarky, barmy way.
+This is something I shouldn’t have done.
 Grrr… I hate it when I get that way.

 Something that Whitney Hopler made in a Crosswalk.com article titled, “How to Fight Your Way to a Better Marriage” comes to mind:

 “When you simply react during a conflict, only negative behavior (such as anger, defensiveness, or withdrawing) results.
 But when you refuse to give in to a knee-jerk reaction and instead take a break from the argument to calm down and pray for the Holy Spirit’s help, you can respond in positive ways (such as with self-control, kindness, and gentleness).
 That will strengthen your marriage and help you work out a thoughtful solution to the problem.”

 Take a Time Out